As an Amazon Associate we earn from qualifying purchases.

 Category: Financial and taxes in retirement

 November 11, 2025 — The hottest political button right now seems to be affordability.
-Everything costs so much since Covid, and the COLA from Social Security is not going cover that.
+Everything costs so much since Covid, and no COLA from Social Security is going to make up for it.
 A long time ago we wrote an article, “How to Be a Cheapskate and Retire in Style“.
-It generated an amazing number of great Comments from our Members.
+It generated an amazing number of great tips and suggestions from our Members.
 Today’s situation seems like an ideal time to replay them.
-Here is a sampling from the many great Comments the article generated.
+Here is a sampling from the many great ideas the article generated.
+(Note: This seems like a good followup to our recent article “MId-Life Guide to Surviving Retirement“, which generated even more suggestions.)

 Live Like a Cheapskate and Retire in Style